RIKEN-RCCS/lens3/v2/doc/design.md

 Kill the Lens3 services or the backend process.

-### Forced Failure in Keyval-DB
+### Forced Keyval-DB Server Down

+Stopping the keyval-db is fatal.
+Restarting Lens3 is needed.

-Do "chmod" on the keybal-db's store file or directory.
+- Do "chmod" on the keybal-db's store file or directory.

-Or, stop the keybal-db service.
+- Or, stop the keybal-db service.

 ### Forced Expiration of Multiplexer Entries in Keyval-DB